Rin-Z4/cwl/README.md

 # cwl (C wrapper lang)
-A language that's pretty much C, but aims to fix some of its memory-safety shortcomings
+A language that's pretty much C99, but aims to fix some of its memory-safety shortcomings.
+The output is source files in C89.

 # TODO
 - [ ] Datatypes for ease of working